Wei Hai-min

 Wei Hai-min (魏海敏; born 1957) is a Taiwanese Peking opera singer-actress who plays Dan roles.
-A winner of Taiwan's National Award for Arts and China's Plum Blossom Prize, Wei is widely recognized a Peking opera superstar.
+A winner of Taiwan's National Award for Arts and China's Plum Blossom Prize, Wei is a widely recognized Peking opera superstar.
 She is the first student of Mei Baojiu, who is one of the most well-known Peking opera masters in the world.

 Wei Hai-min shot to fame in the 1980s with Wu Hsing-kuo's Contemporary Legend Theatre, known for adapting Western classics into Peking opera.
-In the 1990s she became the leading diva of the newly-founded GuoGuang Opera Company.
+In the 1990s she became the leading diva of the newly founded GuoGuang Opera Company.
 In 2009 she worked with Robert Wilson on a Peking opera adaptation of Orlando: A Biography, where she played an androgynous character — rare for female performers in this genre.